yujiri8/yujiri.xyz/protagonism/anarchism.md

 	* A common response is that a *democratic* government is okay because the leaders are chosen by the people.
 The obvious problem with this argument is that it treats "the people" as a single person.
 In a group of 5 friends, can 4 of them decide that "the group" wants to go out to dinner and force the fifth to come with them?
 You need *unanimous* consent for a group arrangement, not just a majority, not even 99%.
 Likewise, you can't say "the people" chose a leader unless you mean *all* of them.

 		People who are determined to defend government will often try to argue that even if a citizen of a democracy *doesn't* vote for the winning candidate, they somehow consent to be ruled by them anyway.
-For this to work, you would have to argue all three of:
+They'll argue that by voting at all you agree to accept the outcome of the system.
+But of course, many people don't vote, so that argument doesn't cut it.
+Some defenders of government claim that *not* voting constitutes consent to be ruled by the winning candidate because you didn't use your vote to express nonconsent.
+Notice something fishy about this reasoning?
+It requires all three of:

 		1. If you vote for a politician, you consent to be ruled by them.